itefixnet/privatebin-docker/README.md

 ## License

+This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.

-PrivateBin is licensed under the Zlib/libpng license.
+PrivateBin itself is licensed under the Zlib/libpng license.
 See the [PrivateBin repository](https://github.com/PrivateBin/PrivateBin) for details.

 ## Resources